 - Inside a building facing out

-But you can’t always rely on shade:
+But you can’t always rely on having shade:

 - To be there for you.
 If for example you’re on a beach, chances are there’s very little shade around.